Unexpected convergent consequences... this is what happens when eight different exponential technologies all explode onto the scene at once.

-Along with eye tracking, face tracking will be a pivotal development if AR/VR are going to be widely adopted.
+Along with eye tracking, face tracking will be a pivotal development if AR and VR technologies are going to be widely adopted.

 "Again, if you have hardware very close to your face, you're going to be able to measure and track what you're doing with your face.
 This means we'll be able to animate you at a distance, talking to somebody else with a perfect representation of your facial movements.
 Think of a film like Avatar and how they transferred the actors onto those characters in the movie.
 You're going to be able to do that live, in a meeting, where you're going to be that character and it's going to move and express itself emotionally like you do."

-4. VR impacts conferences, education and travel.
+4. VR technology impacts conferences, education and travel.
 AR eliminates need for TVs and screens.